-Scenario 2: Doreen, the skinny, unkempt, tooth-missing, slightly smelly lady who’s always asking you for money runs into you at the store and asks if you can help her out.
+Scenario 2: Then there’s Gertrude, the skinny, unkempt, tooth-missing, slightly smelly lady who’s always asking you for money who runs into you at the store and asks if you can help her out.
 You knew this was coming when you saw her.
 So pulling out a $20 bill, you place it, half sincerely, half reluctantly, into her greasy hand.
 You’d like to give freely as unto the Lord, but you know your heart isn’t 100% into it.
-Suddenly, Bill from church walks by, spying you slipping the bill into Doreen’s hand.
+Suddenly, Bill from church walks by, spying you slipping the bill into Gertrude’s hand.
 You whisper a secret “Yes!” as you imagine Bill telling others, “What a guy he is – I saw him giving that poor woman money.”
 You imagine your photo on the cover of “Godly People” Magazine, with the caption, “The Most Generous Man Alive” next to your face.

 So how can our sacrifices be acceptable to God?